istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 $ istioctl manifest apply -f cni-annotations.yaml
 {{< /text >}}

-You can still pass other command line arguments with `--set` if you need to.
+You can pass other command line arguments with `--set` if necessary.

 {{< warning >}}
 In order to deploy Istio 1.4 on OpenShift with CNI you need to use at least Istio 1.4.8.